b-lukaszuk/BS_wJ_eng/contents/diffusion.md

 works, by comparing initial distribution of particles with the distribution after a few thousand cycles.

+> **_WARNING:_** While running the program in terminal the screen may
+> flicker.
+If that's a problem (you will feel unwell) then you may skip this
+> exercise.
+Remember that you should be able to abort the program (terminal
+> application) at any time by pressing Ctrl-C.

 ## Solution {#sec:diffusion_solution}

 The solution goes here.